 The roof is designed to collect rain water (which they store it for use in the bathrooms), they have solar panels and batteries to provide electricity, and each domed building has a vented top and floor-level air vents to help with cooling.
 They use bottles for beautiful design elements and to provide natural light inside the buildings.
 When we went for our tour, our guide was using one of the buildings as her bedroom, and she loved it!

 Our guide explained the process of making the buildings.
 The foundation and walls of the domed building are constructed from used automobile tires, packed with dirt, and reinforced with metal bars.
 Glass and plastic bottles are stacked in concrete in some of the walls to allow natural light into the buildings.
 The construction phase of the Earthship is almost complete, so it is all prettily stuccoed on the outside, except for one back wall, where we could see how the walls were constructed.
 I found that very interesting to see.
 It would have been cool to see an “in-process” building, but photos are available on their website from start to finish.

 We were a little confused where the tours started – but we finally saw a little sign at the first driveway on the left.
 It looked like there was a lot of “garbage” there – but much of it is material that people drop off for them to recycle and use in more construction projects!.

-Tours are available, without reservation, from 9am to 3:30pm on weekends.
+Tours are available, without reservation, every day from 11am to 4pm.